 From the car park we set off on the paved road that goes west to southwest.
 We are in fact on the CAI 420 in the direction of the Rio Ruzza waterfalls.
 When the paved road ends we will soon reach a crossroads where we remain on the CAI path 420 turning right towards the north.
-We continue until we reach the Rio Ruzza where the indications lead us to the red sign at the beginning of the Via Ferrata Signora delle Acque to the Rio Ruzza waterfall (30 'from the parking lot).
+We continue until we reach the Rio Ruzza where the signs us lead to the red sign where it begins the Via Ferrata Signora delle Acque at the Rio Ruzza Waterfall (30' from parking place).

-The via ferrata immediately shows us an aspect that characterizes it: the abundant (perhaps excessive) presence of metallic brackets for the climb.
+The ferrata immediately shows us an aspect that characterizes it: the abundant (perhaps excessive) presence of metal brackets for the climb.
 In fact the first vertical wall is abundantly assisted by brand new metal equipment.
-After this first wall we make a traverse to the left where we walk on two wire ropes with footboards.
-At the end of the traverse the cable starts vertical again for a few meters.
+After this first wall we undertake a traverse to the left where we walk on two wire ropes with footboards .
+At the end of the traverse the cable starts vertical for a few meters.
 In short we arrive at a suspension bridge very well aided with two ropes for the feet with platforms and two ropes for the hands.
 The bridge allows us to cross a stretch of the stream between two sections of the impressive waterfall.
-We follow the equipment and go under a rocky amphitheater below which the main waterfall descends.
+We follow the equipment and go under a rocky amphitheater below which the main waterfalldescends.
 Here ends the climb route aided with the Ferrata Ballino to the Rio Ruzza waterfalls (15' from the start).

-Follow the path to the right that leads to the base of the waterfall and then back along the approach path to the parking lot at Ballino (30 'from the end of the via ferrata - 1h 15' total).
+You follow the path leading back to the base of the waterfall and then back to the same path to the car (30' from the end of the via ferrata - 1h 45' total).